Tuscany Through the Eyes of a Chiantigiano

 • 7 nights accommodations

-• Bicycle riding through the vineyards on electric-assist bicycles
+• Bicycle riding through the vineyards on mountain bikes or electric-assist bicycles

 • Slow food cooking and photography workshops